Marrony reviews Cano in Fluminense and gets excited: "It can work out very well" | fluminense

 Announced this Thursday as a reinforcement for Fluminense, Marrony signed a contract until July 2023 and gave his first interview as a player for Laranjeiras.
 To “FluTV”, the club’s official YouTube channel, the 23-year-old striker, who arrives on loan from Denmark’s Midtjylland, said that he arrives at the club in search of a reunion with happiness.
 And for that, he has an old acquaintance from Vasco’s days: Germán Cano.

-– I played for two months with Cano, I didn’t have much contact, but there I saw that he knew how to score.
+– I played for a couple of months with Cano, I didn’t have much contact, but there I saw that he knew how to score.
 I will have the opportunity to be with him again on the field, we can do very well.
 Who knows, maybe we can end the year with a lot of goals? – said the attacker.

 Marrony can be a kind of second striker alongside Cano in the tricolor attack, re-editing a duo that emerged at Vasco in 2020.
 The two have played only 11 matches together so far, as in June 2020 the Vasco team sold the young man to Atlético -MG In these 11 matches of the duo, there were four wins, five draws and two defeats.
 And the Argentine scored five goals in those clashes.